rkrammes/DIY_Recipes/progress.md

 - Improving developer onboarding and documentation, including MCP usage guides

 This concludes the Phase 1 modernization efforts, laying the foundation for more maintainable, scalable, and testable code in upcoming phases.
+## Phase 1.5 Completion & Transition to Phase 2

+### Final Status of Phase 1.5 (MCP Server Setup & Integration)
+- Successful configuration of all targeted MCP servers, now visible within Roo Code
+- Verification of MCP server functionality completed via Roo Code interface
+- All planned MCP server integrations finalized per initial scope

+### MCP Server Integration Achievements
+- **GitHub MCP Server:** Properly configured, operational, and integrated with Roo Code
+- **Custom Supabase MCP Server:** Properly configured, operational, and integrated with Roo Code
+- Verification script implemented and documented (see `mcp-server-verification.md`)
+- Adapter implementation completed for seamless application integration with MCP servers

+### Readiness Assessment for Phase 2
+- All Phase 1.5 prerequisites completed successfully
+- MCP servers fully operational and ready for new architecture integration
+- Documentation and verification artifacts in place to support ongoing development

+### Next Steps to Begin Phase 2
+- Scaffold a new Next.js project leveraging the Next.js MCP server
+- Configure TypeScript environment for type-safe development
+- Initiate detailed planning for migration of legacy components into the new architecture (see `implementation_plan.md`)

+This update officially marks the completion of Phase 1.5 and confirms readiness to commence Phase 2 of the modernization plan.